1992 NCAA Division I men's basketball championship game: Media coverage

 The championship game was televised in the United States by CBS.
 Jim Nantz provided play-by-play, while Billy Packer provided color commentary.

 Aftermath

-Michigan would later vacate its appearance in both the 1992 and 1993 Final Four and their subsequent title games due to issues found with the eligibility of Chris Webber in the Ed Martin scandal.
+Michigan would later vacate its appearance in both the 1992 and 1993 Final Four and their subsequent title games due to sanctions involving the eligibility of Chris Webber in the Ed Martin scandal.
 While the other members of the Fab Five were cleared of any wrongdoing, the group's reputation was nonetheless tarnished by the scandal.
+The Fab Five insulted Bobby Hurley after the game, with Jimmy King telling Sports Illustrated that Chris Webber should have been the Final 4 MVP instead of the Duke point guard, but several of the core group later admitted that they were beaten by a superior Duke team (in the context of stating that the 1993 UNC Tar Heels team that defeated Michigan for the title was NOT the better team in that lost contest).

 1992 marked the start of a losing streak in the national championship game for the Wolverines.
 Michigan would lose in the championship game again in 1993, as well as in 2013 and 2018, which brought their record in the title game to 1–6, the worst record among teams that have previously won a championship.
+The losing streak would eventually come to an end in 2026, as Michigan defeated UConn to win their second championship.

 Duke would return to the national championship game in 1994 and 1999, but they would fall to Arkansas and UConn respectively.
 The Blue Devils would win their next championship in 2001 against Arizona.